Mataram West Nusa Tenggara, Indonesia Travel Guide

 Consider Mataram as a central base for exploring Lombok.
 Its location permits easy access to beaches, cultural sites, and mountainous regions, making day trips straightforward.

-Witness the enduring legacy of Balinese influence in structures like the Mayura Water Palace and Pura Meru, built by past kingdoms.
+Witness the enduring legacy of Balinese influence in structures like the Mayura Water Grand house and Pura Meru, built by past kingdoms.

 Explore Ampenan Old Town, a former trading hub shaped by Dutch colonial rule and multicultural settlers.

-Discover the Sasak culture that forms the bedrock of Mataram's identity, thriving in local markets plus creative works.
+Discover the Sasak culture that forms the bedrock of Mataram's identity, thriving at local markets plus creative works.

 Capital of West Nusa Tenggara, a center for governance and commerce.